netishix/eoswall/README.md

 * __update__

-## ¿Why do I need Scatter to buy a slot?
+## Signing Transactions with Scatter

 To buy or update a slot, it is necessary to interact with the EOS blockchain.
 Scatter extension has the ability to interact with the blockchain by pushing and signing transactions safely using your browser.